 Application and registration fees are not refundable.
-However, in the event that a course is canceled by the College, all related tuition and fees will be refunded.
+However, in the event that a course is cancelled by the College, all related tuition and fees will be refunded.
 No tuition or fee refunds will be issued if the student withdraws after the drop/add period.
 Students on the payment plan must still pay in full after the drop/add period.
 The tuition and fee refund schedule for non-financial aid students is:

-Submit required forms to the Dean of Student Affairs in Donaghay Hall.
+Submit required forms to the Dean of Enrollment Management in Donaghay Hall.
 The deadline to submit forms is the last day of the semester following the semester for which an appeal is being filed.

 - For fall semester appeals: by the last day of the spring semester